 - Colette in Tales of Symphonia kept her Angel Toxicosis secret for a long portion of the game.

-- Happens in Trauma Team during a Diagnosis mission.
-Joshua tries to claim nothing is wrong with him.
+- During a Diagnosis mission, Joshua tries to claim nothing is wrong with him.
 The nurse is not fooled.
 Neither is Gabe.
 Much to Gabe's dismay, he has Werner's Syndrome.

-- Also happens in an earlier Diagnosis.
-Jacob Tillman constantly claims nothing is wrong with him.
+- In an earlier Diagnosis, Jacob Tillman constantly claims nothing is wrong with him.
 Unlike Joshua, who eventually admits he's not well, he fights you to the end, claiming that nothing is wrong.
 Turns out, he has a serious heart condition.

 - In Disgaea 3: Absence of Justice, Almaz goes with this excuse when he gets infected by an incurable curse that is slowly killing him.
 He gets better as long as it's not the bad ending.

 - Pokémon Conquest has Hanbei use a similar excuse on Hideyoshi when asked why he's coughing up a storm.
 Kanbei doesn't buy it and for good reasons.
 His real life counterpart was diagnosed with tuberculosis and died from it.